A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 Purchase price of the business was not disclosed.

 Perhaps feeling pressure from competitors who had introduced mascots to go with catchy advertising jingles, A&W would introduce Rooty the great root bear in 1974 – just three years after the brand’s root bear was made widely available in cans and bottles for the first time.
-Locally that same year, Mr. Shuler would sell his A&W on Bradley Street to Gerald K. and Clarissa Forshaw, the brother and sister-in-law to original owner Charles Forshaw.
+Locally that same year, Mr. Shuler sold his A&W on Bradley Street to Gerald K. and Clarissa Forshaw, the brother and sister-in-law to original owner Charles Forshaw.

-Interestingly, Charles Forshaw would purchase Benton’s Crossroad Diner on outer LeRay Street the following year.
+Charles Forshaw would purchase Benton’s Crossroad Diner on outer LeRay Street the following year.
 The sale was negotiated by, coincidently, the local realty firms of John Urban and Bruce Dempster.

 According to Mr. Hunter who spoke with the Watertown Daily Times, “It’s time for a new restaurant because there will be more people in the area due to Fort Drum,” adding that the new Salmon Run Mall would also attract many Canadian shoppers who currently travel to Syracuse.
-Though A&W would leave the Watertown market in 1985, it wouldn’t be for long as it would return at the Salmon Run Mall food court.
+Though A&W would leave the Watertown market in 1985, it wouldn’t be for long as it would return, this time at the Salmon Run Mall food court.

 Interesting Tidbits